Urinary Tract Infection (cont.)

 - Men and boys: A sterile specimen can usually be obtained with a midstream catch.
 Uncircumcised males should retract the foreskin and cleanse the area before urinating.

-- Newborns: Urine may be obtained with a procedure in which a needle is introduced through the lower abdominal wall to draw (aspirate) urine from the bladder.
+- Newborns: Urine may be obtained with a catheter or a procedure in which a needle is introduced through the lower abdominal wall to draw (aspirate) urine from the bladder.

 - Infants and children: Either catheterization or the needle aspiration method is used.

-If you cannot produce a urine specimen or are unable to follow instructions for a clean-catch specimen, your health-care provider may obtain a urine specimen by catheterizing you.
+If someone cannot produce a urine specimen or is unable to follow instructions for a clean-catch specimen, a health-care professional may obtain a urine specimen by catheterization.

-- This means placing a thin tube (catheter) in your urethra to drain urine from your bladder.
+- This means placing a thin tube (catheter) in the urethra to drain urine from the bladder.

 - The catheter usually is removed after the bladder is emptied.

-- The catheter may remain in place if you are very ill or if it is necessary to collect all urine or measure urine output.
+- The catheter may remain in place if someone is very ill or if it is necessary to collect all urine or measure urine output.

-Depending on their symptoms, young sexually active women could require a pelvic examination because pelvic infections can have similar symptoms as a urinary tract infection.
+Depending on their symptoms, sexually active women could require a pelvic examination because pelvic infections can have similar symptoms as a urinary tract infection.
+Males will require a genital examination, and depending on the symptoms, most likely a prostate examination.
+A prostate infection (prostatitis) requires a longer course of antibiotics than a urinary tract infection.

 Men will most likely require a rectal examination so that the prostate can be checked.
 A prostate infection (prostatitis) requires a longer course of antibiotics than a urinary tract infection.